MBizm/KNXBridge/README.md

 # KNXBridge
 Declarative EIB/KNX client for ease of bridging between KNX and other home automation specifications.
 Declaration is done via simple YAML file.
-The KNX Bridge client running as a daemon, assuring data transfer (r/w) and data transformation without the need for one line of code.
+The KNX Bridge client runs as a daemon, assuring data transfer (r/w) and data transformation without the need for one line of code.

 ## Prerequisites:
  - Running [KNXD daemon](https://github.com/smurfix/knxd) for communication with the KNX bus